-You will need the information from step 4 on page 18 in Accessing the ASMI using a Web Browser to complete step 4 in the following procedure.
+You will need the information from step 4 on page 23 in Accessing the ASMI using a Web Browser to complete step 4 on page 26 in the following procedure.

 - 1. Make sure you are logged on as a root user.

 - 2. Start a terminal session.

 - 3. Type if config at the command prompt.